 I enjoyed a highly collaborative working style with our CTO.
 To start, I handed off the fewest design artifacts needed to start working in code.
 From there, we’d toss the PR back and forth, iterating and refining until we both felt comfortable signing off.

-This organic working process helped us make major course corrections early in development without much stress.
-Here’s an example.
+This organic working process helped us make major course corrections early in development without much stress, and the shortcut editor’s a great example.